LoyolaChicagoBooks/scalaworkshop/source/install.rst

 For projects with external dependencies (such as unit testing), we also recommend using sbt (Simple Build Tool for Scala).
-You can install version 0.13.x or newer of sbt using your system's package manager or manually.
+You can install version 0.13.x or newer of sbt using your system's package manager or manually from

 - http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html

+You may also need to configure the paths on your machine to make these tools easy to work with.

 Text Editors
 -----------------

-Of course, to make this easy to work with you will need to configure the paths on your machine and you probably want a text editor that you like to work with.
+To go along with the command-line tools, you will need a text editor that you like to work with.

 - On Linux, we recommend `Vim <http://www.vim.org/>`_ or `Emacs <https://www.gnu.org/software/emacs/>`_.
   OS X Terminal also supports both via the command line or via the